 A delta-sigma converter is an integrating converter.
-It also has a finite quantization step (least significant bit or LSB) which can be detected by its quantizer.
+It also has a finite quantization step (LSB) that can be detected by its quantizer.
 A DC input voltage that is below the quantization step should only provide an all zeros result, since the input is not large enough to be detected.
 As an integrating device, any delta-sigma ADC will show idle tones.
 This means that the output will have spurs in the frequency content that depend on the ratio between quantization step voltage and the input voltage.
-These spurs are the result of the integrated sub-quantization steps inputs that will eventually cross the quantization steps after a long enough integration.
+These spurs are the result of the integrated sub-quantization step inputs that will eventually cross the quantization steps after a long enough integration.
 This will induce an AC frequency at the output of the ADC, and can be shown in the ADC output spectrum.